 Using this rocker, I wrote tutorials on how to reupholster & paint a rocking chair.
 Check them out if you’d like to know some basics!

-Do you know how hard it is to find an antique upholstered rocking chair?
+Also, do you know how hard it is to find an antique upholstered rocking chair?
 If I was looking for a solid wood one, no problem.
-The upholstered part is the key because every mom knows how much a soft, comfy chair is needed to rock that new baby in.
+The upholstered part is the key.
+Every mom knows how important a soft, comfy chair is a need to rock that new baby in.

 After getting another request, I went on a hunt and found this beauty on Craigslist.